nadhirahrafidz/db_cw/README.md

 - Kill whatever is using the port and re-run _sudo docker-compose up_

 To check if the 3 containers are up and running:
-1. Run _docker ps_  : There should be 3 images listed: db_cw_websvr_container, mysql:8.0, phpmyadmin/phpmyadmin
+1. Run _docker ps_  : There should be 4 containers listed: preprocessing, db_cw_websvr_container, mysql:8.0, phpmyadmin/phpmyadmin
 2. Go to _http://localhost:8080/_  : You should see the login page for phpmyadmin
 3. Go to _http://localhost:80/_  : You should see "Hi team 11!"

+To check if the database has been set up and populated:
+1. Go to localhost8080
+2. Sign into phpmyadmin:
+        username: root
+        password: team11
+3. Database MovieLens should exist with 8 tables.